ployground/bsdploy/docs/quickstart.rst

 Configuring a jail
 ------------------

 Like with the jailhost, we could assign roles to our demo jail, but another way is to create a playbook with the same name.
 If such a playbook exists, BSDploy will use that when you call ``configure``.
-So, create a file named ``jailhost-demo_jail.yml`` with the following content:
+So, create a top-level file named ``jailhost-demo_jail.yml`` with the following content:

 .. code-block:: yaml